travisdoor/bl/docs/master/language.md

 }
 ```

 Structure can extend any type with use of `#base <T>`.
-This is kind of inheritance similar to C
+This is kind of inheritance similar to the C
 style where inheritance can be simulated by composition.
 The `#base <T>` basically insert `base: T`;
 as the first member into the structure.
 The compiler can use this information later to provide more
 inheritance related features like merging of scopes to enable direct access to base-type members via